 All policies can be found here

-Some of the clubs we run at different times of the year:
+An example of some of the clubs we run at different times of the year:

 - Karate Club